LincPack/LincPack.github.io/Lystrup Maher Work.md

 ## LEO Solo

 ### Lessons Learned
+- Being assertive is expected as an engineer.
+You should be confident in the work that you do.

 ## LEO Jetpack

 ### Lessons Learned
+- You should take personal ownership of the tasks you are assigned to perform.
+The failure or success of your project is completely on your shoulders.
+- Use your failures!
+Don't let them go to waste!
+Leech every last drop of insight from them.

 ## LEO Coupe

 ### Lessons Learned
+- Engineering processes are critical!
+Develop methods to solve problems that are specific to you.

 # iDOP

 ## Dental Arm Tray

 ### Lessons Learned
+- Measure twice, cut once is a lesson for every step in the manufacturing process.

 # CFX Technologies

 ## Carbon Falcon Drone Frame

 ### Lessons Learned
+- One of the best ways to make progress is to remember the first principles upon which something is made.
+By understanding the underlying problems or the fundamentals of a mechanism, faster and more efficient designs will be found.

 # CTE Engine Company